AdobeDocs/analytics.en/help/technotes/client-hints.md

 +++**Will AAM server-side forwarding support client hints?**

 Yes.
 Client hints will be included in the data forwarded to AAM.
-Note that AAM requires high entropy hints to be collected to preserve full functionality.
-If you are using [server-side forwarding to AAM](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/server-side-forwarding/ssf.html) then you may want to enable collection of high entropy hints.
+Note that AAM requires high-entropy hints to be collected to preserve full functionality.
+If you are using [server-side forwarding to AAM](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/server-side-forwarding/ssf.html) then you may want to enable collection of high-entropy hints.

 +++